15/16.03.1944 No. 408 Squadron Lancaster II LL637 EQ-P P/O. Lumgair

 Left to right: Bill Taylor, Norman Lumgair, Wally Richmond, George Parker and William Doran

 Above left: Brothers, Left Bob Lumgair and right Norman - both served in 408 Squadron

 Above right: Buddy (3rd from left middle row), taken during training June 1943 at Trenton, Ontario, Canada.
 Can you name any of the others?

-863 aircraft - made up from 617 Lancasters, 230 Halifaxes and 16 Mosquitos took part in this raid.
+863 aircraft - made up of 617 Lancasters, 230 Halifaxes and 16 Mosquitos took part in this raid.

-A total of 37 aircraft were lost (27 Lancaster's and 10 Halifax's - 2 other Lancaster's force landed in Switzerland.)
+A total of 37 aircraft were lost (27 Lancasters and 10 Halifaxes - 2 other Lancasters force landed in Switzerland.)

 Adverse winds delayed the opening of the attack and the same winds may have caused the pathfinder marking to fall back well short of the target area - despite the clear weather conditions.

-Some of the bombing fell in the city centre but most were ineffective and fell into open country south-west of the city.
+Some of the bombings fell in the city centre but most were ineffective and fell into the open country south-west of the city.